- ✓ BY SEEDS AND SPRINGS

 Darinka F1 - an ultra-early hybrid characterized by continuous fruiting.
 The plant is determinant, the bush is medium-open.
-Fruits are small, with a classic round shape, red, smooth, with an average weight of 90-110 g.
+The fruits are small, of a classic round shape, red, smooth, with an average weight of 90-110 g.
 The fruits are resistant to cracking and are capable of long-term transportation.
 Great for fresh consumption and pickling.
 The hybrid is recommended for cultivation in open ground and film greenhouses.

 Semarol - ultra early determinant variety of Czech selection.
-Fruits are oval in shape, dark red, aligned, with an average weight of 80-90 g, dense.
+Fruits are oval in shape, dark red in color, aligned, with an average weight of 80-90 g, dense.
 The plant is compact, the fruits are reliably protected from direct sunlight by leaves.
 Designed for growing in open ground and film greenhouses.
 It is recommended for whole-canning, processing for ketchup and for fresh consumption.

-Suria F1 - early ripening (75- 85 days from transplanting) determinant hybrid with plum-shaped fruits.
+Suria F1 - early ripe (75-85 days from seedlings) determinant hybrid with plum-shaped fruits.
 Semi-open type plant with good protection of fruits from sunburn.
 It is characterized by excellent fruit setting, even at low temperatures, and friendly yield of the crop.
-Fruits have good resistance to microcracking, weighing 100-120 g, four-chamber, red.
+The fruits have good resistance to microcracking, weighing 100-120 g, four-chamber, red.
 The hybrid is intended for cultivation in film greenhouses and open ground.
 Recommended for fresh consumption, as well as for processing.

 Lognein F1 - Mid-early determinant hybrid for open ground.
 The plant is powerful, well leafy, reliably protects the fruits from sunburn.
-Fruits are rich dark red in color, very dense, even, round in shape, average weight - 160-200 g.
+Fruits are rich dark red in color, very dense, evenly rounded in shape, average weight - 160-200 g.
 Excellent keeping quality and marketability, well transported over long distances.
 Recommended for fresh consumption and processing.

 Varieties and hybrids of early tomatoes of the season-2020 for growing in a greenhouse

 Waldo - ultra-early determinant variety.
 The plant is medium-sized.
-Fruits are pear-shaped, red, with an average weight of 20-24.
-Cracking resistance and density are medium.
+Fruits are pear-shaped, red, with an average weight of 20-24 g.
+Crack resistance and density are medium.
 The variety is universal and well adapted for growing in open ground, as well as for film and glazed greenhouses.
 Recommended for fresh consumption and processing.